F113X/projects-documentation/docs/archive/uS&H/index.md

 *Small S&H Based On MFOS Micro S&H Design*

-**This module has been scrapped because of the obolete JFET Transistor**
+**This module has been scrapped because of the obsolete JFET Transistor**

 # Specifications